 RELATED: Here are 40 terrific painting ideas for kids.

-- Felt Numbers – a terrific addition to include math in your art supply cabinet
+- Felt Numbers: This is a terrific addition to include math in your art supply cabinet

 Now Your Art Supply Cabinet is Ready to Go!